-Three Months Ended June 30, 2015 and 2014
+Three Months Ended September 30, 2015 and 2014

 Lymphoseek Sales and Margins.
-Net sales of Lymphoseek were \$2.0 million during the second quarter of 2015, compared to \$1.0 million during the same period of 2014.
+Net sales of Lymphoseek were \$3.0 million during the third quarter of 2015, compared to \$1.1 million during the same period of 2014.
 The increase was primarily the result of continued efforts to increase sales.
-Gross margins on net sales were 83% and 74% for the second quarters of 2015 and 2014, respectively.
-Cost of goods sold in the second quarter of 2015 included a net benefit of \$65,000 related to our ability to sell certain previously reserved inventory.
+Gross margins on net sales were 85% and 27% for the third quarters of 2015 and 2014, respectively.
+Cost of goods sold in the third quarter of 2015 included a net benefit of \$173,000 related to our ability to sell certain previously reserved inventory, partially offset by reserves for inventory obsolescence totaling \$48,000 related to specific lots which are nearing product expiry and therefore are no longer expected to be sold.
+Cost of goods sold in the third quarter of 2014 included a reserve for inventory obsolescence of \$539,000 related to a specific lot which was originally produced for validation purposes but was nearing its product expiry and therefore was no longer expected to be sold.
 Cost of goods sold in both periods included post-production testing activities required by regulatory authorities, which are charged as one-time period costs, and a royalty on net sales payable under our license agreement with UCSD.

 Lymphoseek License Revenue.
-During the second quarter of 2015, we recognized \$250,000 of the \$2.0 million non-refundable upfront payment received by the Company related to the Lymphoseek license and distribution agreement for Europe, which the Company is recognizing on a straight-line basis over two years.
-No Lymphoseek license revenue was recognized during the second quarter of 2014.
+During the third quarters of 2015 and 2014, we recognized \$300,000 of Lymphoseek milestone revenue from non-refundable milestone payments received by the Company related to the Lymphoseek distribution agreement for China, for which the Company has no future obligations.
+During the third quarter of 2015, we also recognized \$250,000 of the \$2.0 million non-refundable upfront payment received by the Company related to the Lymphoseek license and distribution agreement for Europe, which the Company is recognizing on a straight-line basis over two years.

 Grant and Other Revenue.
-During the second quarter of 2015, we recognized \$602,000 of grant revenue as compared to \$28,000 in the second quarter of 2014.
-Grant revenue during the second quarter of 2015 was primarily related to the receipt of approval for phase 3 of two SBIR grants from the NIH supporting NAV4694, coupled with grants for the development of certain aspects of Manocept platform and Lymphoseek.
-Grant and other revenue for the second quarter of 2015 also included \$27,000 of revenue related to services provided to R-NAV for Manocept development.
-Grant and other revenue during the second quarter of 2014 was primarily from one of the SBIR grants from the NIH supporting NAV4694.
+During the third quarter of 2015, we recognized \$477,000 of grant and other revenue as compared to \$849,000 in the third quarter of 2014.
+Grant revenue during the third quarter of 2015 was primarily related to SBIR grants from the NIH supporting NAV4694, coupled with grants for the development of certain aspects of Manocept platform and Lymphoseek.
+Grant revenue during the third quarter of 2014 was primarily from two SBIR grants from the NIH supporting NAV4694.
+Grant and other revenue for the third quarters of 2015 and 2014 also included \$42,000 and \$47,000, respectively, of revenue related to services provided to R-NAV for Manocept development.